ExTEnS10N/rayon-on-worker/README.md

 # Usage

 WebAssembly thread support is not yet a first-class citizen in Rust - it's still only available in nightly - so there are a few things to keep in mind when using this crate.
-Bear with me :)

-For a quick demo, check out [this Mandelbrot fractal generator](https://rreverser.com/wasm-bindgen-rayon-demo/):

 <table width="100%">
   <tr>